 When you are admitted to McMaster University for a first degree, you will enrol in one of the following Level 1 programs: Automation Engineering Technology I Co-op (B.Tech.), Automotive and Vehicle Engineering Technology I Co-op, Arts & Science I, Biotechnology I Co-op, Business I, Chemical and Physical Sciences Gateway, Computer Science I, Economics I (effective 2019-2020), Engineering I, Environmental and Earth Sciences Gateway, Health Sciences I, Honours Health and Society I (effective 2019-2020), Humanities 1, Honours Integrated Science (Level I), Honours Kinesiology (Level I), Integrated Biomedical Engineering and Health Sciences (IBEHS) I, Integrated Business & Humanities I, Life Sciences Gateway, Medical Radiation Sciences (Level I), Midwifery I, Music 1, Nursing I, Process Automation Technology I, Social Sciences I, and Studio Art 1.
 If you enter the University without Advanced Standing being granted, you must normally attempt a full load of Level 1 work before proceeding to the work of higher levels.
-If you are studying part-time, the Office of the Associate Dean has the discretion to permit you to take some of the work in the higher levels prior to having attempted the full load of Level 1.
-Decisions will be made on an individual basis, according to the special circumstances that apply in the particular case.
+If you are studying part-time, the Office of the Associate Dean has the discretion to permit you to take some of the basis, according to the special circumstances that apply in the particular case.